MeanyLodge/Committee/README.md

 - browse the [existing issues](https://github.com/MeanyLodge/Committee/issues).
 Post photos or share comments on them.
 - [create an issue](https://github.com/MeanyLodge/Committee/issues/new) or two
+- review or edit one of the [wiki pages](https://github.com/MeanyLodge/Committee/wiki)
 - after kicking the tires, invite someone else to